apikzorian/machine-learning/projects/capstone/capstone_proposal_template.md

 The dataset provided by Airbnb includes 5 .csv files:

-1 & 2. [train_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/train_users_2.csv.zip) & [test_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/test_users.csv.zip) - These datasets be used to train our Machine Learning model and eventually test how well it can predict the new user's first booking.
+1 & 2. [train_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/train_users_2.csv.zip) & [test_users.csv](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/download/test_users.csv.zip) - These datasets will be used to train/test our model.
 For each user, we are provided the following features:
   * id: user id
   * date_account_created: the date of account creation
   * timestamp_first_active: timestamp of the first activity, note that it can be earlier than date_account_created or date_first_booking because a user can search before signing up